VaxTime/VaxTime/README.md

 #### VAX_VERSION:
 A code used to let you know which version this configuration is based on.

+#### VAX_DEBUG
+A flag to decide whether to show the debugging info or not.
+Set it to false if you go online.

+#### VAX_LAST_UPDATE_TIME
+This is the last date the vaccines database was updated from WHO.

 #### VAX_ROOT_PATH:
 The project's root path.
 By default, if the configuration file lives in `my-path/config`, then the root path is `my-path`.